We make natural smiles...

 COMMONLY ASKED QUESTIONS

-It varies in every case.
-If you look after them, in general 3-6 years.
-All composites normally carry a minimum 12 month guarantee.
+It varies in every case as sometimes they just need re-polished and other times a small chip may need repaired.
+If you look after them, in general at least 3-6 years.
+All composites normally carry a minimum 12 month guarantee beyond this point it is unlikely that you are going to have a catastrophic failure unless you traumatise the area.
 We advise patients where appropriate to wear a night guard or retainer to help protect the teeth and maintain their positions.

 It is recommended with all composite bonding (white filling veneers especially), require reconditioning and polishing every year to maintain their gloss and margins kept clean (this will be an additional cost starting from £130.00).
 We will go over all the finer details in your consultation and informed consent forms at your consultation appointment.